top of page

 The goal of the next steps is to interrupt that loop early, before it turns into burnout.

-Phase 1: Stabilize this week
+Phase 1: Stabilize This Week

 • Choose one boundary that reduces harm immediately (for example, no work after a set time).